thoughtspot/thoughtspot.github.io/_spotiq/spotiq-customize.md

 ---
-title: ["SpotIQ 101: Do more with SpotIQ"]
+title: ["SpotIQ 101: Review insights"]
+tags: [customize, spotiq]
+keywords: customize, SpotIQ, "data analysis"
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You've finished the [second part of the tutorial](work-with-insights.html).
-In this, the third and final part, you can learn how to modify a SpotIQ analysis to extend or customize the analysis.
-You can edit an insight to customize the chart it uses, or modify the **Search** syntax behind it.
+In this, the third and final part, you'll learn how you can modify a SpotIQ analysis to extend or customize the analysis.
+You'll edit an insight to customize the chart it uses or modify the **Search** syntax behind it.

 ## Customize an analysis